Restoring

 Technology creates a new experience.

-A free and equal contest delivered on the web will dramatically increase constituent participation.
+A free and equal nominating system delivered on the web will dramatically increase constituent participation.
 It elevates candidates motivated to serve local interests and thereby improves the quality of representation.
 Potential officeholders have unfettered access to constituents, and vice versa.
 Civic engagement is initiated by the constituent, not an intrusion on their television or cell phone.

 Exactly how does Wilson’s Fountain work?